a11yproject/a11yproject.com/src/posts/2020-10-02-introduction-to-WAI.md

 ---
 layout: post
-title: Introduction to the Web Accessibility Initiative.
+title: Introduction to the Web Accessibility Initiative
 description: Key facts about web accessibility initiative, what it is, and why it exists.
 category: Background
 author: Hamsa Harcourt